Play2Live Rating Review

 We assign the Play2Live project a "Positive" rating.
-In our opinion the Play2Live project meets the requirements for this level of investment rating.

 The market for eSports streaming events continues to show strong growth; such events remain in demand by gamers as well as ordinary fans of eSports.
 We think the idea for creating a streaming multi-service portal with advanced features, with its own economy and accounting and payments system based on its own blockchain, is a good one.
 The combination of advanced technologies utilized will solve many problems arising in the process of development of the streaming and eSports industry, and to offer new possibilities — this applies to betting on games, interactive e-sports, tasks for streamers and so on.
 Play2Live therefore has every chance of occupying a share of this highly promising market.